-At the end of a season, farmers often have harvested vegetables left from the field which are stored in root cellars for the winter.
+At the end of a season, farmers often have harvested vegetables left from the field, in root cellars for the winter.
 With a Winter CSA program, these vegetables are boxed up and delivered to their members.

-Each farm has its own method of operation but most provide a monthly produce box containing approximately 15 pounds of vegetables.
-The contents will vary but you can expect potatoes, watermelon radish, purple top turnips, parsnips, rutabaga, carrots, beets, leeks, winter squash, celeriac, and cabbage.
+Each farm has its method of operation, but most provide a monthly produce box containing approximately 15 pounds of vegetables.
+The contents will vary, but you can expect potatoes, watermelon radish, purple-top turnips, parsnips, rutabaga, carrots, beets, leeks, winter squash, celeriac, and cabbage.

-Belonging to a Winter CSA is how to eat more vegetables in the winter.
+Winter CSA Membership is how to eat more vegetables in the winter.

 Now I know you may be thinking, fifteen pounds of produce!
 My family can’t possibly eat all of that!
 Remember, it’s for a whole month.
 My family of four (including two average vegetable eating boys) can finish a box with some additions from the grocery store.
-It is totally doable and, dare I say, enjoyable!
+It is doable and enjoyable!